MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 # Spark Terminology

-A central notion of a Spark application, maybe interactive or a defined job, is the _driver process_.
+A central notion of a Spark application, may it be an interactive notebook, an end-to-end application, is the _driver process_.
 The driver process could run on the developer's machine when using a spark-shell or a locally started notebook, it could run on a gateway host at the edge of a cluster, on a node in the cluster itself, or on a notebook server in the cluster.
 We'll come back to where the driver process runs, in a bit.